 HIGH SCHOOL STUDENTS’ MODELING & SIMULATION (M&S) PROJECTS TO BE SHOWCASED AT TEAM ORLANDO M&S STUDENT DAY

-Team Orlando, with National Center for Simulation (NCS) support, will be conducting a Student Day in February 2020.
-This will be the second such offering, following this year’s very successful event.
+Team Orlando, with National Center for Simulation (NCS) support, will be conducting a Student Day on February 19, 2020.
+This will be the second such offering, following last year’s very successful event.

 Student Day features high school and technical school students demonstrating Modeling and Simulation (M&S) projects that are of interest to and potentially of value to industry, academia and government.
 Demonstrations will take place on 19 February 2020, 9:00am-2:00pm, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.